This is a step-by-step walkthrough to create a new sync between projects in two different tools.

 The first step is choosing the first tool you want to sync and selecting the existing project(s) (or repo(s)) you want to sync.
 You can also choose to ask Unito to create a new project where things will be synced (this feature doesn't work with GitHub and JIRA).

-The sync account you select determines which projects are available and will be used to perform synced operations in the tool, such as creating/updating issues and commenting.
-We recommend the use of a dedicated account.
+The connector you select determines which projects are available and will be used to perform synced operations in the tool, such as creating/updating tasks and commenting.
+We recommend the use of a bot user.

 Select Where You Want to Sync

-If you're using Unito from within the Wrike app
+If you're using Unito from within the Wrike tool

-Now select where you want the synced project (or repo) to be brought in the other tool.
+Now select where you want the synced project to be brought in the other tool.

-Here too, the sync account you select determines which projects/folders are available and will also be used to perform operations in this tool, such as creating/updating tasks and commenting.
-If you cannot find a project or folder in the list, it's probably because the sync account selected does not have access to it.
+Here too, the connector you select determines which projects are available and will also be used to perform operations in this tool, such as creating/updating tasks and commenting.
+If you cannot find a project or folder in the list, it's probably because the connector selected does not have access to it.

-There you can also choose to sync with an existing project (or repo) or create a new one for the sync.
+There you can also choose to sync with an existing project or create a new one for the sync.
 Once created, you can share and move those folders anywhere you want.
-Unito will continue to sync them wherever they are, as long as the sync account has access to them.
+Unito will continue to sync them wherever they are, as long as the connector has access to them.